Skip to content

 Q. My infant received vaccines at his 4-month check-up.
 He is scheduled to receive more vaccines at his 6-month check-up, but it is scheduled for only seven weeks from his last visit.
 Is this safe?

 A. Vaccines on the schedule are recommended to be given two months apart; however, all vaccines also have what are known as “minimum intervals.”
 These are the required amounts of time that must pass between doses of vaccine.
-They are determined when the vaccine is developed by studying the immune response to each dose to make sure that the response from a previous dose won’t interfere with the response to the next dose.
+Minimum intervals between doses of vaccines are determined when the vaccine is developed by studying the immune response to each dose to make sure that the response from a previous dose won’t interfere with the response to the next dose.
 For the vaccines typically given at 4 and 6 months of age, the minimum amount of time required is four weeks, so your son’s appointment will meet this standard.

 Are you unsure about which vaccines are required for your child to enter school?
 Are you going to be moving to a new state and need to check on vaccine requirements?
 The Immunization Action Coalition (IAC) has gathered all of this information into one place for you.